deekob/amplify_flutter_workshop/module3/README.md

 # Module 3

 ## Introduction
-The first Amplify category you will be adding to the app will be Authentication.
-Amplify leverages Amazon Cognito under the hood for managing user pools and identity pools.

 In this module you will learn how to sign up, confirm, login, and sign out a user.
 We will be implementing the functionality for each screen in just a few lines of code.

 ## What You Will Learn